huytd/everyday/DEVLOG.md

 }
 ```

-In the code above, we return a pointer to a `Node` object that was created inside `createNode` function.
-This object, however, will be freed after `createNode` function returns, and won't be valid anymore.
+In the code above, we return a pointer to a `Node` object that was created inside the `createNode` function.
+This object, however, will be freed after the `createNode` function returns, and won't be valid anymore.
 Any dereference to this pointer will lead to undefined behavior.

 This also explains why you are able to return a string literal from a function and safety get away with it: